nicoson/StockDataCenter/readme.md

 			[2].sinaStockCodeListGet.js

 		3.1 result files:
-			"Database/StockYearListSH.json": is the result for SSE
+			"Database/StockYearList.json": is the result for SHSE and SZSE

 		3.2 file type: string array